max-jahns/bioinformatics-final-2021/README.md

 ### Metabolomics analysis

 The metabolomic data used in this project were relatively small and manageable, and required analysis in R. We find R much easier to use locally rather than on Poseidon, so analysis was performed locally, and relevant scripts, data, and outputs were then moved to Poseidon.
-It's therefore likely that the easiest way to re-run these analyses is locally as well.
 Analysis was performed in R version 4.1.2.

-Data underwent some manual manipulation prior to being used in R. "Clean" data :
+Data underwent some manual manipulation prior to being used in R. "Clean" data reflects this manual manipulation:
  - Metadata information was collapsed into a single identifier to simplify analysis
  - Table 4 was only provided in .pdf format by Shibl et al., so relevant data were manually transferred to a usable file format.
 Further manual manipulation enabled some early-stage data exploration:
    - In Table 4, m/z were manually calculated based on the listed mass (M (Da)) and adduct.
    - Retention time (RT) in seconds was manually calculated in Excel from RT in minutes, which was given.
  - Metadata (not collapsed into a single identifier) in Dataset_S01 was preserved in a separate file

+Data for re-running metabolomics analyses can be found in data/clean_data/metabolome; scripts can be found in scripts/metabolomics; and output figures can be found in output/metabolomics.
+In addition, analysis/figure_2* contains the scripts used to generate the relevant figures described by the directory name.
+Scripts will require editing the data path - to reflect the local environment, if rerunning analysis is also more easily done locally, or Poseidon path.